Fintech, payment, e-money, MSB and banking licenses — a guide to different types of licenses

 3. Money Services Business (MSB) Licenses

-In the US and Canada, MSB licenses cover the performance of diverse endeavors, including currency exchange, allowance, prepaid card operations, virtual currency dealing, and payment proceedings.
+In the US and Canada, MSB licenses blanket the performance of diverse endeavors, including foreign money conversion, allowance, prepaid card operations, virtual currency dealing, and payment proceedings.
 To operate an MSB in Canada, companies absolutely must register with FINTRAC, and enforce stringent anti-money laundering (AML) policies, transaction supervision systems, and compliance programs.
 MSBs are not allowed to take deposits or give loans like banks; however, they have less strict regulations and quicker licensing processes, which make them perfect for fintech startups that want to handle payments with no need to store customer money for a long time.

 4. E-Money and Payment Licenses in the UK and EU